swizzlevixen/Automation/Transcription Tools/Transcription Tools.markdown

 Before using the scripts, open the media file you want to transcribe in QuickTime Player.
 Make sure it's the active movie.

+### PlayPause

+Plays, pauses, or pauses and jumps back 1.5 seconds when invoked.

+- If the movie is paused, the movie starts playing at a normal rate.
+- If the movie is playing at a normal forward rate, the movie pauses, and jumps back 1.5 seconds to provide a buffer for transcription editing.
+- If the movie is playing ay any rate other than 1.0 (fast forward, rewind), the movie pauses, without the jump back.

 ### Rewind

 Rewinds at 2X, 5X, 10X speed, with successive invocations (wraps around).

-### PlayPause

-Plays, or pauses and jumps back 1.5 seconds when invoked.

-- If the movie is paused, the movie starts playing at a normal rate.
-- If the movie is playing ay any rate (normal, fast forward, rewind), the movie pauses, and jumps back 1.5 seconds to provide a buffer for transcription editing.

 ### FastForward